Martin Luther: Lectures on Psalms and justification by faith

 From 1510 to 1520, Luther lectured on the Psalms, and on the books of Hebrews, Romans, and Galatians.
-As he studied these portions of the Bible, partly with Desiderius Erasmus' new annotated translation, he came to view the use of terms such as penance and righteousness by the Catholic Church in new ways.
-He became convinced that the church was corrupt and had lost sight of what he saw as several of the central truths of Christianity.
+As he studied these portions of the Bible, partly with Erasmus' new annotated translation, he came to view the use of terms such as penance and righteousness by the Church in new ways.
+He became convinced that the Church was corrupt and had lost sight of what he saw as several of the central truths of Christianity.

 The most important for Luther was the doctrine of justification—God's act of declaring a sinner righteous—by faith alone through God's grace.
 He began to teach that salvation or redemption is a gift of God's grace, attainable only through faith in Jesus as the Messiah.
 "This one and firm rock, which we call the doctrine of justification", he writes, "is the chief article of the whole Christian doctrine, which comprehends the understanding of all godliness."
 Luther's use of justification by faith has been called his "macro-hermeneutical presupposition for biblical interpretation and theological construction."